Skip to main content

 Does minimum wage apply to domestic workers?

 Yes.
-Domestic workers are entitled to the full NMW of R30.23 per hour from 1 March 2026.
-Their rates were aligned with the national standard in 2022.
-If you employ a domestic worker, you must also register them for UIF and contribute 1% of their wage alongside the employee's 1% contribution.
+Domestic workers are entitled to the full national minimum wage of R30.23 per hour from 1 March 2026, with rates aligned to the national minimum wage since 2022.
+If you employ a domestic worker, you must also register them for UIF and contribute 1% of their wage, matched by the employee's 1% contribution.

-What happens if I am paid below minimum wage?
+What happens if I'm paid below minimum wage?

-Paying below the NMW is illegal.
-You can raise it with your employer first.
-If unresolved, you can refer a dispute to the CCMA free of charge.
-The employer may be ordered to pay the shortfall plus a penalty of up to twice the underpaid amount.
-You can also report non-compliance to the Department of Employment and Labour.
+Paying below the National Minimum Wage is illegal under the National Minimum Wage Act, and no agreement between an employer and employee can waive this right.
+Raise it with your employer first; if unresolved, you can refer a dispute to the CCMA free of charge, or report the non-compliance to the Department of Employment and Labour.
+The employer can be ordered to pay the shortfall plus a penalty of up to twice the underpaid amount.

 Related Calculators